dichernyavsky/hgpr/README.md

 Kristian Kersting, Christian Plagemann, Patrick Pfaff and Wolfram Burgard.

 Unlike the homoscedastic algorithm, HGPR fits both target function and noise depending on the arguments.
-The implementation of HGPR is given in `hgpr.py` file.
+The implementation of HGPR is given in the `hgpr.py` file.
 It employs a modified version of the Gaussian Process Regressior from the [sckit-learn](https://scikit-learn.org) library, see `gpr_custom.py`.
 In the modified algorithm parameter `alpha` is fitted during the training.

-An example of HGPR usage is given in `demo.ipynb` file.
+An example of HGPR usage is given in the `demo.ipynb` file.

 There are two options how to run the demo code `demo.ipynb`: